mhauru/NCon.jl/README.md

 [![Build Status](https://travis-ci.org/mhauru/NCon.jl.svg?branch=master)](https://travis-ci.org/mhauru/NCon.jl)

+**UPDATE January 2020**: Since November 2019 [TensorOperations](https://github.com/Jutho/TensorOperations.jl) implements an `ncon` interface as well.
+It hence provides everything that this package does, plus much more, such as smart management of temporary arrays.
+We hence recommend using TensorOperations instead of NCon from now on.
+Future maintenance of NCon may or may not happen.

 NCon exports the function `ncon`, which provides a convenient interface for contracting networks of tensors in a given order.
 It is a Julia port of the MATLAB function described in